ISISComputingGroup/ibex_developers_manual/TPGx00.md

       * 1 if an automatic function is active for sensor A1 (for SF `A`) or B1 (for SF `B`) and the sensor is ON
       * 0 otherwise
 * `SPx` command
    * This command returns a couple of parameters, one of which is the 'switching function assignment'.
-As noted above, these differ between the 300 and 500, but most importantly, `B1` being repeated twice isn't a typo - this is specified in the manual.
+As noted above, these differ between the 300 and 500, but most importantly, `B1` being repeated twice isn't a typo - this is specified in the manual (but this is not certain, so will be checked in [#7860](https://github.com/ISISComputingGroup/IBEX/issues/7860)).
 By contrary, the 500 does have a `B2`.
    * For the 500, this command returns an extra parameter which is the 'ON-Timer', but we don't care about this so is skipped in the protocol file.

 ## Commands